influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowSpec.md

 # workflow.v1alpha1.workflowSpec

-WorkflowSpec is the specification of a Workflow.
+"WorkflowSpec is the specification of a Workflow."

 ## Index